10 Places to visit in Iceland to Connect with Earth & Nature

 Imagine walking in a field of fuming lava.
 Crazy?
 Well, not that much.

-You can actually do it in North Iceland on a walking track around Leirhnjukur which is still steaming 30 years after the last volcanic event.
-Of course you have to stay on the path if you do not want your shoes’ soles to melt.
-But what an adventurerous place to visit in Iceland!
-It’s similar to the Hawaii Volcanoes National Park on the Big Island of Hawaii.
+You can actually do it in North Iceland on a walking track around Leirhnjukur, which is still steaming 30 years after the last volcanic event.

 water next to a dry grass field

-I know the title says you can connect with Mother Earth, but now it is time to connect with Father Mars.
+I know that much of these places allow you to connect with Mother Earth, but now it is time to connect with Father Mars.
 Let me explain.

 9. Aldeyjarfoss

-An off the beaten track waterfall, Aldeyjarfoss offers the evidence of both volcanic activity and erosion by the glacial river: the land of fire and ice.
+An off the beaten track waterfall to visit is Aldeyjarfoss, which offers the evidence of both volcanic activity and erosion by the glacial river: the land of fire and ice.

 This place in Iceland is where you go to appreciate how the powerful flow of water created a passage allowing us to see various shapes of basalt columns from the successive volcanic events.